gitter-badger/centos7_simple_kickstart/README.md

 ___

-# Known Issues and Limitations:
+# Known Issues and Limitations / TO-DO's:
 <p>
 <ul>
-<li>To use NTP from the kickstart server to our laptop, we have to break our own rule one time and use either root or sudo to modify /private/etc/ntp-restrict.conf on our laptop to allow a query.<br />
+<li>LIMITATION and OPTIONAL: To use NTP from the kickstart server to our laptop, we have to break our own rule one time and use either root or sudo to modify /private/etc/ntp-restrict.conf on our laptop to allow a query.<br />
 <code>sudo echo "restrict 192.168.120.0/24" >> /private/etc/ntp-restrict.conf ; sudo pkill -HUP ntpd</code><br /></li>

-<li>There is one manual step to create the DHCP/PXE/Yum/Kickstart server.
+<li>SUB-OPTIMAL: There is one manual step to create the DHCP/PXE/Yum/Kickstart server.
 This is <i>probably</i> ok, since we should not be doing this often.</li>

-<li>This method currently lacks end-to-end validation of the RPM GPG signatures.
+<li>SUB-OPTIMAL: This method currently lacks end-to-end validation of the RPM GPG signatures.
 (Work In Progress)</li>

-<li>You will need to manually add your SSH public key in the ~/build/centos7_simple_kickstart/scripts/c7*cfg files so that you may SSH as the Automation user (ohadmin).</li>
+<li>TO-DO: You will need to manually add your SSH public key in the ~/build/centos7_simple_kickstart/scripts/c7*cfg files so that you may SSH as the Automation user (ohadmin).
+I will eventually look for a file, or ask your permission to incorporate your existing public SSH key.
+This comes with some risk.</li>

-<li>There is currently a bit of customization in the kickstart files.
+<li>TO-DO: There is currently a bit of customization in the kickstart files.
 Much of this will be moved into automation as this document and repo evolve to include managing these hosts with automation and orchestration services.</li>

-<li>I renice this script to avoid blocking any work you are doing.
+<li>WORKS AS DESIGNED: I renice this script to avoid blocking any work you are doing.
 This means if your laptop is under a heavy load, this kickstart build process may go very slow by design.</li>

-<li>Since we are not using Vagrant, you would have to script startup/shutdown yourself.<br /><br />
+<li>WORKS AS DESIGNED: Since we are not using Vagrant, you would have to script startup/shutdown yourself.<br /><br />

 <b>Examples:</b><br /><br />
 <code>PATH=${PATH}:/Applications/VirtualBox.app/Contents/MacOS;export PATH</code><br /><br />